RicoJia/ricojia.github.io/_posts/2017/2017-02-25-math-plane-fitting.markdown

 \end{gather*}
 $$

-This is equivalent to eigen value decomposition.
+This is equivalent to eigen decomposition.

 ### Why The Above Doesn't Need Gaussian Newton